askmurphy/Just-some-usefull-HomeAssistant-things/README.md

 A great sensor alert monitoring system, to warn you if there is something wrong.

-* The original idea was conceived by Chad (ccpk1): https://community.home-assistant.io/t/simple-and-effective-alerting/394027 based on the Home Assistant Alert integration.
+* The original idea was conceived by Chad (ccpk1): https://community.home-assistant.io/t/simple-and-effective-alerting/394027
+* It's based on the Home Assistant Alert integration

-I have adjusted some myself (and will expand further) and would like to share it via my GitHub page.
+I have adjusted some myself (and will expand further) and would like to share it here.

 ![image](img/sensormonitoring.png?raw=true "Alert monitoring system")